TiyaRajput123/Ai-Assistant/README.md

-# AI Assistant – MERN Stack Project
+# Agentra - AI Assistant

 A **smart, interactive AI-powered assistant** web application that lets users communicate using **voice or text input**.
 The assistant connects with **Google's Gemini API** to provide accurate, intelligent responses in real time.
 Developed using the **MERN stack (MongoDB, Express, React, Node.js)**, this project demonstrates the power of combining AI, voice technology, and full-stack development into a seamless, intuitive experience.